-Section I. The Senate is composed of the voting members of the Palmetto College Campuses Faculty chosen by each campus for membership in the Senate.
+Section 1.
+The Senate is composed of the voting members of the Palmetto College Campuses faculty chosen by each campus for membership in the Senate.
 For the purpose of these bylaws, the term "voting members" is defined to include all members of the Senate except ex officio and Executive Committee members.
-The President, the Provost, the Palmetto College Chancellor, Vice Chancellors, the Associate Provost, and the Palmetto College Campuses Deans are ex officio members of the Senate without voting privileges.
+The president, the provost, the chancellor of Palmetto College, vice chancellors, the associate provost, and the Palmetto College campus deans are ex officio members of the senate without voting privileges.

 Section 2.
-The Senate shall consist of a minimum of three Senators from the faculty of each Palmetto College Campus.
-One additional Senator will be elected for each one hundred fifty (150) full-time equivalent students above four hundred fifty (450) enrolled for the previous fall semester, as reported to the South Carolina Commission on Higher Education (CHE).
-Specifically, a campus with the previous year's fall enrollment of at least six hundred (600) fulltime equivalent students will elect four Senators, a campus with at least seven hundred fifty (750), five Senators, and so on.
+The senate shall consist of a minimum of three senators from the faculty of each Palmetto College campus.
+One additional senator will be elected for each one hundred fifty (150) full-time equivalent students above four hundred fifty (450) enrolled for the previous fall semester, using the Fall Freeze FTE.
+Specifically, a campus with the previous year's fall enrollment of at least six hundred (600) full-time equivalent students will elect four senators, a campus with at least seven hundred fifty (750), five senators, and so on.
 Each campus shall establish and publish rules and procedures governing the election of its members to the Senate and the filling of vacancies.
-At the first election of the members to the Senate, each campus shall designate terms of one, two, or three years for its members so that approximately one-third of its members will be allotted each of the terms.
-Thereafter, members elected to the Senate shall have terms of three years, unless chosen to fill unexpired terms.
-Each campus also will elect one or more Alternate Senators for a oneyear term.
-An Alternate will substitute for a Senator in the event that the Senator is unable to attend a meeting of the Senate.
-No Palmetto College Campus may have more than seven Senators.
-If campus enrollment decreases, compliance with the rule for appropriate number of Senators shall be accomplished by attrition.
+At the first election of the members to the senate, each campus shall designate terms of one, two, or three years for its members so that approximately one-third of its members will be allotted each of the terms.
+Thereafter, members elected to the senate shall have terms of three years, unless chosen to fill unexpired terms.
+Each campus also will elect one or more alternate senators for a one-year term.
+An alternate will substitute for a senator in the event that the Senator is unable to attend a meeting of the senate.
+No Palmetto College campus may have more than seven senators.
+If campus enrollment decreases, compliance with the rule for appropriate number of senators shall be accomplished by attrition.

 Section 3.
-Each fall, the Palmetto College Campus Dean of each campus should recalculate the number of members of the Senate to which the campus is entitled and revise the number of vacancies to be filled.
-Elections to fill these vacancies (either new or unexpired terms) shall then be held in time to submit a full roster of Senators and Alternates to the Secretary of the Senate no later than the second Wednesday in September.
-The term of office of newly elected Senators and Alternates shall begin with the first Senate meeting of the academic year.
+Each spring, the dean of each campus should recalculate the number of members of the senate to which the campus is entitled and revise the number of vacancies to be filled.
+Elections to fill these vacancies (either new or unexpired terms) shall then be held in time to submit a full roster of senators and alternates to the secretary of the Senate no later than the second Wednesday in September.
+The term of office of newly elected senators and alternates shall begin with the first senate meeting of the academic year.

-Vacancies which may occur during the year may be filled by a special election, and such Senators shall serve the unexpired term of the seat to which they are elected.
+Vacancies which may occur during the year may be filled by a special election, and such senators shall serve the unexpired term of the seat to which they are elected.
 Expansion of the number of full-time equivalent students during the year shall not increase the number of seats to which a campus is entitled for that year.

 Section 4.
-Only members of the Senate, as defined in Section 1 of this Article, may present motions and vote.
+Only members of the senate, as defined in Section 1 of this Article, may present motions and vote.
 The member appointed to a faculty or special committee is empowered to move the adoption of a motion or report originating in that committee.
-Any member of the Palmetto College Campuses Faculty may attend Senate meetings and speak on matters brought before the Senate.
+Any member of the Palmetto College Campuses faculty may attend senate meetings and speak on matters brought before the senate.